Another reader question…

 Seriously.
 I’ve known homes that sit on the market for literally years without a single offer.
 We can debate the reasons, but it really does happen.
 The fact that you got an offer the day after your first open house is good news for you.
 It means you are not that far off with your price.

-“Embrace reality and deal with it.” -Ray Dalio (Super smart jillionaire)
+“Embrace reality and deal with it.” -Ray Dalio (Super smart super rich person)

 Lots of sellers decide they are going to start out way up here and leave room for negotiation.
 Not the best strategy, but it happens all the time.
-Well, accepting that as truth, is the buyer really “lowballing” you, or are they doing the same thing from the other side of the table?
+So, I’m just asking, is the buyer really “lowballing” you, or are they doing the same thing from the other side of the table?

 Sellers are far more often wrong about price than buyers.
 You are caught up in YOUR house selling and YOUR special features that are, in your mind, driving up the price.